LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

 ### Setup the local python environment
 I use [conda](https://docs.conda.io/projects/conda/en/latest/) for my local virtual environments, but you can of course use [`virtualenv`](https://virtualenv.readthedocs.org/en/latest/) or [`venv`](https://docs.python.org/3/library/venv.html) (see also [RealPython's primer on virtual environments](https://realpython.com/python-virtual-environments-a-primer/)).

-In short this creates an isolated and repeatable development environment which you can delete and recreate if you need.
+This creates an isolated and repeatable development environment which you can delete and recreate if you need.

 ```sh
 $ conda create -n pytest-sample tox